JonathanWThom/opener/README.md

 In that file, list the names of the files you want to use in an array, like [this](https://github.com/JonathanWThom/opener/blob/master/applications.json).

 To open all the applications in your list, simply run `opener`.
-When you want to close them, run `opener c`.
+When you want to close them, run `opener -c`.

 ### Notes